ZeroRetro/vottum-hackathon-fujurz-team/README.md

-# FUJURZ project development.

-## UI

-To start the UI enter in the fujurz-ui folder and execute "npm install" after installation execute "npm start"
+# Web 3 Hackathon Vottum & DEXTools
+Janyary 2024

+This repo contains a UI and a API.

+* To start the services open two terminals.
+* Execute npm install and npm start.